Yes. The school is a 4-year public high school with approximately 2,500 students.

 The student body at Central High School is approximately 54% Black and 43% White.

-Tours of the school are conducted for groups of 10 or more by reservation.
-Because the school is still owned and operated by the Little Rock School District, tours are only conducted during normal school hours when school is in session.
+Tours of the school are conducted by reservation and free of charge.
+For information on making your reservations visit the Guided Tours page.
+Because the school is still owned and operated by the Little Rock School District, tours are only conducted when school is in session.

-Yes.
-The members of the Little Rock Nine live throughout the United States and the Netherlands.
+Sadly no, Mr. Jefferson Thomas passed away in 2010 of pancreatic cancer.
+The eight other members of the Little Rock Nine live throughout the United States, Canada, and the Netherlands.

-No. Charleston schools and Fayetteville High School (both in the northwest part of the state) desegregated in the fall of 1954 after the Brown v.
-Board of Education decision.
+No. Charleston schools and Fayetteville High School (both in the northwest part of the state) desegregated in the fall of 1954 after thedecision.
 Hoxie School District, in Northeast Arkansas, desegregated its schools in 1955 and obtained a court injunction preventing segregationists from interfering with desegregation there.
 In 1956, Bentonville (in Northwest Arkansas) desegregated all 12 grades and Hot Springs (in Central Arkansas) desegregated its high school automotive classes.

 Little Rock Central High School was built in 1927 at a cost of $1.5 million (that's approximately $20.1 million in 2015 dollars.)